Flood Safety & Supply Chain

 Sign up for weather alerts on social media, national stations, and reputable experts to stay in the know.
 Weather alerts will help you quickly determine if you need to take action immediately and brace your logistics team for a quick shift in operations.

 Check your local news periodically when mild or severe weather hits to get ahead of road closures or flooding, power outages, and potential flash flood areas.
-A simple rainfall could flood underwater roadways in a matter of minutes, depending on elevation changes.
+A simple rainfall could flood underwater roadways in minutes, depending on elevation changes.

 Check neighboring county news when heavy rainfall occurs to monitor the movements of the storm or when critical accidents happen, such as a levy break, to determine your risk level.